Iadvd/RetrocomputingZXSpectrum/MuCho128Beta/README.md

 They just need to be in one of both folders.

 How do we write the tags in the game texts?
 There are two ways, depending on the type of image:

-A) If the image will be located at the base 48k memory, as it was a MuCho 48k image (thus, using thesame memory than the texts and variables) it will appear as usual:
+A) If the image will be located at the base 48k memory, as it was a MuCho 48k image (thus, using the same memory than the texts and variables) it will appear as usual:

 $I nameofmyscreenimage.scr

 B) If the image will be located at the extra RAM banks, it will appear as follows:

 #I nameofmyscreenimage.scr

 $I libraries.scr

 As we mentioned before, The fixed line [$I libraries.scr] will always appear as it is, the engine uses it to detect that the current image to be shown must be taken from the extra RAM banks and not from the base 48k memory.

 As this is a MuCho 128k BETA version, there are some rules regarding the images to have in mind.
 Here they are ;)

 A) RULE OF THE FIRST IMAGE:

 As we mentioned at the previous chapter, due to the nature of the engine, it is required for the first $Q of the game to have an image of 10 cells of height at the very beginning of the game.

 So it is required to start the game with something like a first $Q room (or place) containing ONLY one image of 80 pixels (10 ZX Spectrum screen file cells) of height and will be written in this way (this way of writing the tags is a MuCho 128k feature):

 $Q startingroom

 #I yourstartingroomimage.scr

 $I libraries.scr

 ...then the rest of the $Q content as usual...

-this is the only mandatory requirement to be able to use MuCho 128k It is required a first image in the first screen.
+this is the only mandatory requirement to be able to use MuCho 128k.
+It is required a first image in the first screen.

 [yourstartingroomimage.scr] is an image (the name could be the one you want) that will work as a "welcome to the main menu" image, and it is covering the loading of several libraries that are required to manage the music and images stored at the extra RAM banks, that are inside the false image named "libraries.scr".

-The [yourstartingroomimage.scr] must be located at the [MUCHO128k_MK1boost/gfx/] folder, it does not need to be located at the [MUCHO128k_MK1boost\dev\MuCho_engine_v3_mod\YOUR_MUCHO_GAME_HERE] folder anymore, because this image will be stored at the ZX Spectrum 128k extra RAM banks.
+The [yourstartingroomimage.scr] must be located at the [MUCHO128k_MK1boost/gfx/] folder, it does not need to be located at the

+[MUCHO128k_MK1boost\dev\MuCho_engine_v3_mod\YOUR_MUCHO_GAME_HERE]

+folder anymore, because this image will be stored at the ZX Spectrum 128k extra RAM banks.

 B) RULE OF THE SINGLE IMAGE:

 If you have a $Q that uses a screen image that is stored at the extra RAM banks, so it is at the [MUCHO128k_MK1boost/gfx/] folder, that $Q CANNOT HAVE MORE images than that one.
 Good news are: we can keep the image visible through a multiple text pages room $Q at the top until we leave the room (this is a MuCho 128k feature).

 And, in the other hand, a $Q can have as much $I tags as you whish as long as they are stored in the MuCho 48k standard way, at the 48k base memory, but in that case you cannot have any extra RAM bank image at the same $Q.

 C) RULE OF THE DIVIDER BAR

 If you are using a divider bar between the game texts and the selection menu, it must be written fixed inside the images that are stored at the extra RAM banks.
 If the image is a normal MuCho 48k image it does not matter, this rule is just for those images at the extra RAM banks that will appear  inside a $Q.

 Draw the divider bar at the 20th row of the screen .scr image.

 If you are NOT using (or you are hiding it to black) a divider image, then you do not need to add it to the image.

 D) RULE OF THE EMPTINESS:

 It is important that the cells of the ZX Spectrum screen stored at your screen files .scr are TOTALLY EMPTY (paper 0, ink 0, bright 0) in those places where you are not showing an image.
 E.g. let us imagine you have a nice image of a building and the drawing has something up to the 15th row of the screen (couting from the top).
 In that case you must be careful and wipe any pixels in other cells under the 15th row up to the 20th row if you are using a divider, or up to the 24th row -bottom of the screen- if you are not using a divider bar.
 The MuCho 128k engine looks for the first row of the image starting from the bottom that has som pixels and color, and that will be determined to be the last row of the image at the screen, so the engine can decide where will be written the texts under the end of the image.

 And that is all regarding the management of the images.
 Now let us check the new features:

 FEATURE 1: You can add up to 2 full screen intro images at the beginning of the game.
 They will appear full screen and the will dissapear when a key is pressed.
 The in-game music configured for the first $Q will be sounding as the background music of the intro screens.

 how to use this feature?
 At the very begining of the game text file write:

 #INTRO1 intro1.scr

 #INTRO2 intro2.scr

 This commands are telling that you want to intro screens to appear when the loading of the game finishes.
 The first one is named intro1.scr and the second one intro2.scr, but the names can be the ones you whish.

-Those files MUST BE LOCATED at the [MUCHO128k_MK1boost/gfx/] folder
+Those files MUST BE LOCATED at the

+[MUCHO128k_MK1boost/gfx/]

+folder

-FEATURE 2: You can add full screen images that will appear until you press a key when you enter to a
-$Q room or place.
+FEATURE 2: You can add full screen images that will appear until you press a key when you enter to a $Q room or place.
 This works for any $Q except the first $Q of the game (for the first $Q you can use the INTRO1 and INTRO2 new features).
 The image will appear, then when you press a key fades out and the usual $Q content appears.

 how to use this feature?
 Below the $Q tag write as follows:

 $Q name_of_the_q_id

 #F nameoftheflashscreen.scr

 Those files MUST BE LOCATED at the [MUCHO128k_MK1boost/gfx/] folder

-FEATURE 3: The extra RAM bank images can have the desired height without limit, it does not matter if you have an image of 15,17,18 screen cells of height (that is 15 cells = 15*8 pixels of length)
+FEATURE 3: The extra RAM bank images can have the desired height without limit, it does not matter if you have an image of 15,17,18 screen cells of height (that is 15 cells = 15*8 pixels of length).
 The text will be located at the proper position under the image.
 Just have in mind that if the image is way too long you will break the menu, but you will notice that when you test the .tap file.
 If happens, just reduce the height of the image.
 Just take care of the [RULE OF THE EMPTINESS] I mentiond before.

 And that is all, making a good use of the images at the RAM banks and images you will liberate a good amount of bytes of the 48k base memory, and that means, more texts, more conditions, a longer game.

 --------------------------------------------------------------------------

 Chapter 6: How to configure the music.

 As we mentioned before, a maximum of 6 in-game tunes can be added to the game.
 There are also fixed menu sounds for the menu options (up down and select) and a fixed sound #S that can be used to express that something important has happened when entering to a $Q or that something has been found, etc.

 The management of the chiptune in-game music is done as a standard MK1 La Churrera project.
 So everything explained for the MK1 stands here:

 https://github.com/mojontwins/MK1/blob/master/docs/tutorial-cap14.md

 Just one thing: a "SAMPLE.wyz" XYZ tracker template file is provided at the [\mus\] folder.
 Please use it to create the wyz files.

 The tracker version must be the one I put at the

-\mus\WYZtracker folder
+[\mus\WYZtracker] folder

 More recent version of the tracker will not work.

 The basic steps to add music are:

 1. Create up to 6 songs with the WYZ tracker using our template.
 You cannot change the default instruments or sounds.
 If you do it you will have to modify the .asm file, it is also recommended for advanced developers.

 2. Put the wyx files at the \mus\ folder

 3. Using the WYZ tracker export the music files as .mus files at the same \mus\ folder with the same names as the .wyz files.

 4. Edit the \mus\pack_music.bat file and add the names of your .mus files

-5. Edit the [WYZproPlay47aZXc.ASM]
-search around the 1129 row and yoi will find something like
+5. Edit the [WYZproPlay47aZXc.ASM] search around the 1129 row and yoi will find something like this:
-this:

 SONG_0:

 	INCBIN "SAMPLE.bin"

 SONG_1:

     INCBIN "NAME_OF_ANOTHER_SONG_IF_EXISTS_1.bin"
 SONG_2:

     INCBIN "NAME_OF_ANOTHER_SONG_IF_EXISTS_2.bin"

 SONG_3:

     INCBIN "NAME_OF_ANOTHER_SONG_IF_EXISTS_3.bin"

 SONG_4:

     INCBIN "NAME_OF_ANOTHER_SONG_IF_EXISTS_4.bin"

 and later a line like this

 TABLA_SONG:     DW      SONG_0, SONG_1, SONG_2, SONG_3, SONG_4

-Replace the .bin filenames by the name of your music files. you can have up to 6 in-game tunes, so as the first music is numbered 0, it means that you can have up to SONG_5:
+Replace the .bin filenames by the name of your music files.
+You can have up to 6 in-game tunes, so as the first music is numbered 0, it means that you can have up to SONG_5:

 SONG_5:

 	INCBIN "nameofthe6thsong.bin"

 You can have 1 only if you one... but it is mandatory to have at least one.
 It can be EMPTY so there will be NOT music at all, but it must exist.

 remember to modify this line, so it has as much music ids as you imported: